All work

 This principle tells us that things close to each other are seen as connected.
 In UX design, it’s about placing related elements together.
 For instance, if you have a profile picture on a social media app, the username, message button, and friend request button should be close by, so users know they are connected to that profile.
 This makes it easier for people to navigate and interact with the app.

-On Stripe checkout page, the ‘Amount’, ‘Promotion Code’ and ‘Payment Method’ are grouped in the left hand column.
-The form fields for "Shipping Address" and "Shipping Method" are grouped closely together in the right hand column.
+On Stripe’s checkout page, the ‘Amount’, ‘Promotion Code’ and ‘Payment Method’ are grouped in the left hand column.
+The form fields for “Shipping Address” and “Shipping Method” are grouped closely together in the right hand column.

 The Law of Proximity takeaways